-HOLIDAY SECURITY REMINDER: With the holidays around the corner, we would like to remind everyone to keep their private banking information safe.
-Frontwave will never email, call, or text our members and ask for personal information such as online banking credentials, your card number, CVV or social security number.
+Frontwave will never email, call, or text you and ask for personal information such as Online Banking credentials, your card number, CVV or Social Security Number.

-A common scam recently reported by our members involves criminals posing as members of the Frontwave Fraud Team.
+Frontwave will never call you to ask for a code.
+A common scam involves criminals posing as members of the Frontwave Fraud Team.
 These fraudsters inform members that they are trying to verify a suspicious card transaction, and advise the member that they will send a text message with a code that the member is to read back to the caller.
-This is a scam.
-The caller is trying to gain access to your online banking information by resetting your password.
-Do not give the caller this code.
+This is a scam!
+The caller is trying to gain access to your Online Banking information by resetting your password.
+DO NOT give the caller this code.
 Instead, hang up and report the incident to Frontwave using the phone numbers listed on this website.

 - No matter how careful you are with your financial records, criminals still find ways to access your card information to make unauthorized purchases.

 - To combat this threat, Frontwave uses a leading fraud protection service to monitor your accounts and detect suspicious activity.

 - If your card is lost or stolen, or you notice suspicious activity, call: 1.866.309.4934 (Domestic Toll-Free) or 303.967.1096 (Outside U.S.).

 - Local or International: 303.967.1096

 - Domestic Toll Free: 866.309.4934